March Across the Belts: Danish army

 Disorder and shortcomings arose among the Danish troops.
 Their commander, Ulrik Christian Gyldenløve, half-brother of King Frederick III, had little experience as a military commander.
 The Danes lacked experienced native officers, and the cohesive command link was broken as officers came from the Netherlands, France, Scotland, and the German states.
 The Danes suffered a severe shortage of clothes, food and grain, since stores previously sent to Frederiksodde ended up in Swedish hands.
 The Danish units were by necessity garrisoned in towns and villages around Funen, quickly consuming all the surplus provisions stored there.
 Sailors were put ashore from the Danish warships, but they were poorly dressed and suffered from frostbite.
 The lack of fodder in Funen meant several horses on the island died of starvation, which forced a cavalry regiment from Zealand to leave their horses during their transportation to Funen.
 Gyldenløve had roughly 5,000 men scattered throughout the island.
 Of these, 3,000 were cavalry, while the rest were infantry and conscripted peasants.
 Given the problems spreading across the island, the actual strength was on paper.
-Gyldenløve became ill and unable to ride a horse, which resulted in him being forced to transfer command to Major General Jens von Løwenklau.
+Gyldenløve became ill and unable to ride a horse, which resulted in his being forced to transfer command to Major General Jens von Løwenklau.
 About 4,500 men were stationed at Iversnæs, of whom 1,500 were conscripted peasants.
 Løwenklau established his headquarters in Wedellsborg seat farm near Iversnæs.